sib-swiss/spring_school_bioinformatics_microbiology/docs/project2/Project2_Preparation.md

 To get started quickly during the course, we ask you to prepare a few things.

+General note: this code has been developed for Linux / Mac and Windows users will have to make some modifications.
+We will try to point them out below.
+You can also use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) to run Linux on a Windows machine (you can run windows and linux side-by-side, no reboot required).

 ## Optional: Python Tutorial

 For those with little or no Python experience: we recommend you have a look at the following two notebooks that very briefly introduced the most important concepts and syntax: